Class — V, Subject — English, Lesson — 14 , Real English

 Answer: The people of the Sahara Desert are mostly nomads such as the Tuaregs and Bedouins.
 They rear animals like camels, goats and sheep.
 People wear loose clothes to protect themselves from heat and sandstorms.
 Oasis regions support farming and settlements.

-3. โLife in the Sahara Desert is changing day-by-day.โ How?
-Justify the statement.
-Modern technology, roads, transport and communication have changed life in the Sahara Desert.
+Answer: Modern technology, roads, transport and communication have changed life in the Sahara Desert.
 Discovery of oil and minerals has increased economic activities.
 Better healthcare, education and tourism have also improved living conditions.

-4. What do you know about the location and tourism of the Ladakh Desert?
-Ladakh is a cold desert situated in the northern part of India in the state of Ladakh.
+Answer: Ladakh is a cold desert situated in the northern part of India in the state of Ladakh.
 It lies between the Karakoram Range and the Zanskar Range.
 Tourists visit Ladakh for its beautiful mountains, monasteries, glaciers and adventure sports like trekking.

-5. Write a short note on the flora and fauna of the Ladakh region.
-Ladakh has sparse vegetation because of the cold climate.
+Answer: Ladakh has sparse vegetation because of the cold climate.
 Willow, poplar and fruit trees like apple and apricot grow there.
 Animals found in Ladakh include yak, sheep, goats, wild goats and snow leopard.
 Birds like raven and hoopoe are also seen.

 III.
 Long Answer Type Questions 1.
 Describe the soil and water conservation techniques practised by the people of Ladakh.